Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data

 \section{Kino-dynamic Motion Retargeting}

 We use a \emph{kino-dynamic} MR approach that combines constrained inverse kinematics (IK) with a model-based control framework.
-This ensures that motions retargeted from an animal motion DB are both kinematically and dynamically feasible for the robot.
+This ensures that motions retargeted from real-world motion are both kinematically and dynamically feasible for the robot.
 Similar to the previous work by \citet{yoon2024spatio}, we decouple the MR process into two stages: a kinematics stage and a dynamics stage.

 In the kinematics stage, we process a source animal's motion pose-by-pose starting from the first time instance.
 At each time step, we extract the source base position $[{\sourcemotion}x, {\sourcemotion}y, {\sourcemotion}z]$, base roll, pitch and yaw angles $[{\sourcemotion}\phi, {\sourcemotion}\theta, {\sourcemotion}\psi]$, and limb vectors $\limbsource_i$ with $i \in \{1, 2, 3, 4\}$.
 The limb vectors are unit vectors, expressed in the base frame $\{\baseframe\}$, pointing from the shoulders to the corresponding foot.
 Additionally, we compute the ground-projected forward velocity, ${\sourcemotion}v_{\text{fwd}}$, sideway velocities ${\sourcemotion}v_{\text{side}}$, and yaw rate ${\sourcemotion}\dot{\psi}$ of the source; these quantities are used as 2D velocity components for subsequent processing.